iofoundry/ontology/README.md

 * `maintenance/Maintenance` **[Provisional]**
   > The purpose of this IOF Maintenance Reference ontology is to support semantic interoperability through the use of modular ontologies in the maintenance domain.
 This Ontology contains terms identified as common in a number of application ontologies for maintenance management, maintenance procedures, asset failure, and failure modes and effects analysis.
 The ontology is based on the IOF Core Ontology.
 * `supplychain/SupplyChainReferenceOntology` **[Provisional]**
-  > Supply Chain Reference Ontology (SCRO) aims to extend the IOF Core with the notions (including classes and properties) related to the domain of supply chain and logistics.
+  > Supply Chain Reference Ontology (SCRO) aims to extend the IOF Core with the constructs (classes and properties) related to the domain of supply chain and logistics.
 The purpose of the ontology is to serve as a foundation for ensuring consistency and interoperability across various supply chain and logistics application ontologies.
 ## Reasoner

 IOF ontologies, provisional and released, have been verified to be logically consistent and satisfiable with Hermit version 1.4.3 reasoner, plugin to Protege 5.5